Donsirmuel/Vendora-Unified/README.md

 # Vendora – Crypto Vendor Platform

 Vendora is an opinionated open core platform for independent OTC / P2P crypto vendors.
 It bundles real‑time order workflow, rate management, transaction proofs, customer queries, notifications, web push, and a Telegram bot into a single DX‑friendly stack.
+It is a tool created to eliminate the issues that traditional P2P systems have, it also eliminates the issues of lagging socaial media channels used in communicating with customers by leveraging Telegram bots; Vendors sign up on Vendora, add assets that they trade in along with their rates, add their payment methods and trade instructions, Vendora issues them a unique telegram bot link which they share to their customers, their customers click the link and they are able to trade with their Vendors seamlessly.
+Vendora ensures that the only thing required of independent vendors is Marketing and establishing their business image as reputable vendors while Vendor ensures that they are reputable by ensuring a productive, swift and effective Transactional system.

 ## Why Vendora?
 | Need | Built‑in Capability |